Do you have a Will?

 - If you want to donate any of your organs or allow your body to be used for medical purposes

-Probate involves dealing with the estate of someone who has died – collecting in monies that are owed, settling taxes or debts and distributing the estate amongst the beneficiaries.
+Probate involves dealing with the estate of someone who has died – collecting in monies that are owed, settling taxes or debts and distributing the estate among the beneficiaries.
 Click for more about how our probate solicitors can help you.